zhenhuan-yang/zhenhuan-yang.github.io/index.md

   caption: "[Photo credit: Brian Busher](https://www.ualbanyphotos.com/)"
 ---

-I am a PhD student in the [Department of Mathematics and Statistics](https://www.albany.edu/math) at [University at Albany, SUNY](https://www.albany.edu/), under the supervision of [Prof. Yiming Ying](https://www.albany.edu/~yy298919/) at [ML@UA Lab](https://sites.google.com/view/mlualbany).
+I am a PhD student in the [Department of Mathematics & Statistics](https://www.albany.edu/math) at [University at Albany, SUNY](https://www.albany.edu/), under the supervision of [Prof. Yiming Ying](https://www.albany.edu/~yy298919/) at [ML@UA Lab](https://sites.google.com/view/mlualbany).
 My research interests include machine learning and data science.
 The goal of my research is to address the computational and statistical challenges arising in modern data analysis.

 ## News

 * (Apr 2021) One paper is accepted by AISTATS 2021

+* (Mar 2021) Invited to give a tech talk at Etsy

 * (Oct 2020) Invited to serve as a PC member for IJCAI 2021